 The conversation kicked off by defining what it means to build a business around the theory of customer centricity.

-“It’s so true in the restaurant trade, but it’s very true everywhere, that customers are wildly different from each other” Fader explained.
-He continued, “Why don't we tip a little bit more of the business towards those ones who love us, the ones who will go through the gates of hell to stay with us, the ones who get our logos tattooed on their body parts.
+“It’s so true in the restaurant trade, but it’s very true everywhere, that customers are wildly different from each other,” Fader explained.
+“Why don't we tip a little bit more of the business towards those ones who love us, the ones who will go through the gates of hell to stay with us, the ones who get our logos tattooed on their body parts.
 That’s this basic idea of customer centricity."

 Potvin shared that California Fish Grill’s focus on CLV is revolutionizing the idea of a sound marketing budget.
 “My cost of acquisition where we right now might think it needs to be 5, 10, or 20 bucks, that might be able to be a hundred dollars because the lifetime value of that guest is thousands of dollars.”
 Potvin said.